Mount Lassen as seen from the south side near the visitors center.

 Mineral

-The town of Mineral was founded all because of the Mount Lassen volcano.
-The mineral of choice was sulfur and these pictures show that sulfur was laying on the surface to the south of Mount Lassen.
+The town of Mineral was founded because of the Mount Lassen volcano.
+The mineral of choice was sulfur, and these pictures show that sulfur was lying on the surface to the south of Mount Lassen.
 Supans Sulfer Works began mining the sulfur in 1865.
-At the time Lassen Volcanic National Park didn’t exist and resources were there for the taking.
-At the south end of the park, Mineral is the only place to get some services.
+Lassen Volcanic National Park didn’t exist at the time, and resources were there for the taking.
+Mineral is the only place to get some services at the park’s south end.

 Sulfur deposits inside Lassen National Park.